Pitch Recognition Swing Timing Batting Drills To Keep Eye On & See Ball Better For Baseball Or Softball Hitting

 Learn about these pitch recognition swing training timing batting drills to help keep your eye on and see the ball better for baseball or softball hitters.

-Batting Baseball FAQ on Tracking & Timing
+Batting Baseball: Discover 4-Secrets To Tracking & Timing

 Thank you Dr. Mitchell Fung for your questions during our hitting session this week.
 I also had a reader bring this up recently, so I figured the following Batting Baseball FAQ was worth doing (works for softball too):

 According to Wikipedia, Coach Bob Bennett retired with a 1,302-759-4 win-loss record. #26 was the first number ever retired by Fresno State.
 He was once president of the American Baseball Coaches Association (ABCA) as well.
 He was inducted into the ABCA Hall of Fame and College Baseball Hall of Fame (2010).

 I was lucky enough to learn batting baseball tips from Coach Bennett as a player for three years, and to have had multiple conversations over lunch, with him since.

 When it comes to batting baseball vision and tracking, Coach Bennett talked about having Broad v.
 Fine Focus.
 Broad Focus would be looking at a spot on the pitcher’s chest, overall physique, or delivery.
 It’s basically a rest period for the eyes.